Noah Fant

-Noah Fant (born November 20, 1997) is an American professional football tight end for the Cincinnati Bengals of the National Football League (NFL).
+Noah Fant (born November 20, 1997) is an American professional football tight end for the New Orleans Saints of the National Football League (NFL).
 He played college football for the Iowa Hawkeyes and was selected by the Denver Broncos in the first round of the 2019 NFL draft.

 Early life

-Before his high school years, Fant attended Morton Magnet Middle School and played football for them.
+Before his high school years, Fant attended Lifegate Christian School before he transferred to Morton Magnet Middle School to play football for them.
 Later, Fant attended and played high school football first at Omaha Burke High School before transferring to Omaha South High School, where he set the record in the state, with 86 receptions and 1,700 receiving yards on top of that 15 touchdowns.

 College career

-During his sophomore season at Iowa, Fant tied the national record for touchdowns by tight ends with 11, and led the nation in yards per catch, averaging 16.5.
+During his sophomore season at the University of Iowa, Fant tied the national record for touchdowns by tight ends with 11, and led the nation in yards per catch, averaging 16.5.
 Fant's 11 touchdown receptions set a school record for touchdown catches by a tight end.
 Fant's efforts garnered him Third-team All-Big Ten Conference honors for the 2017 season.
 Prior to the 2018 season, Fant was named a preseason All American.

 On November 30, 2018, Fant announced that he was declaring for the 2019 NFL draft.